Auto Insurance FAQ's

 What kind of insurance do we have for rental vehicles?

 Always choose to rent any vehicle using your Corporate Visa card.
 Using the Visa card activates the Visa Auto Rental Insurance (ARI) at no additional cost.
 If you are renting a truck or van (depending on the type of van), you should accept the optional insurance provided by the rental agency.
-If you are renting a passenger car, do not accept the optional insurance.The Visa ARI (Auto Rental Insurance) provides primary coverage world wide (with exceptions!)
+If you are renting a passenger car, do not accept the optional insurance.The Visa ARI (Auto Rental Insurance) provides primary coverage world wide (with exceptions!) up to the actual cash value of most rental cars due to collision or theft.
+Because the coverage is primary, the cardholder should decline all other coverages offered by the rental car agency.
 Please check with the Visa Benefits Administrator (1-800-VISA-911) before you travel.
 In order to active the ARI coverage you must use your Visa Corporate card to initiate and complete the entire rental transaction.
 You must also decline the car rental company’s collision damage waiver (CDW/LDW) option.
-See the VISA webpage for details.

 Note: If you are renting a car in a foreign country, it is very important you check with the Visa Benefits Administrator (1-800-Visa-911) before you travel to make sure Visa ARI CDW will apply.